digikid/tiny-compressor/README.md

 ### Help

-The `help` command displays a help section with a list of available commands and options:
+The `help` command displays a help section with a list of available options and commands list:

 ```shell
 tiny-compressor help